elastic/makelogs/README.md

-# makelogs 2.0
+# makelogs 3.0

 Simple generator used to push fake HTTP traffic logs into elasticsearch.
 It uses the node.js client.

-This version of makelogs is designed to work with elasticsearch 2.0, and is not compatible with elasticsearch 1.x.
+This version of makelogs is designed to work with the latest builds from elasticsearch master, and is not compatible with previous versions.

 Events are pushed into `logstash-YYYY.MM.DD` formatted indices (configurable using `--indexPrefix`), using the bulk API, and are easily consumed by Kibana.